Sharaneshwar/AIH2025_Bizzare_Challenge1B/README.md

-# Adobe_India_Hackathon_25

-This repo is for the submission of the work done for the Adobe India Hackathon 2025.

----

-## Challenge 1b: Multi-Collection PDF Analysis
+# Adobe India Hackathon - Team Bizzare - Round 1B

 This solution processes multiple PDF collections, extracts and ranks relevant sections based on a persona and job-to-be-done, and outputs structured JSON results.
 The approach combines machine learning and heuristics for robust section title detection and semantic ranking.